takagi/pic/README.markdown

 ### Software stack

 The compiler uses a software stack for saving the values in local pseudo-registers.
-The term `software stack` means distinguishing it from the micro controller's hardware call stack.
+The term 'software stack' means distinguishing it from the micro controller's hardware stack.
 It begins from the address `STK` upwords and the stack pointer is stored in the address `SP`.
 For pushing a content in W register on top of the stack, `_PUSH_STACK` assembler macro does the work.
 Conversely, `_POP_STACK` assembler macro pops back a value on top of the stack into W register.
 Currently, saving values in local pseudo-registers is the only usage of the software stack.

 ### Why no closures?